raunakpatil/raunakpatil/README.md

 ## About

-India-based AI Engineer with an MSc in Data Science & AI from the University of Liverpool.
+AI Engineer with an MSc in Data Science & AI from the University of Liverpool.
 I specialise in building and evaluating production-grade Generative AI systems — RAG pipelines, LLM alignment, and RLHF-based quality frameworks.
 I've shipped systems that measurably move the needle on accuracy, consistency, and reliability.

 ```
 3+ Years in AI/ML              |  18%  Dataset accuracy improvement (RAG auditing)